aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 CSS is a very powerful style sheet language to describe the presentation for the existing HTML structure.
 It is possible to create a totally different layout by using individual styles for the same HTML elements.

 !!! tip
     If you want to create a new theme it is best to start with a CSS file of an existing theme.
-Their CSS definitions already contain a great amount of brain-power which makes them compatible with different browsers and for different devices like smart phones or tablets.
+Their CSS definitions already contain a great amount of brain-power which makes them compatible with different browsers and for different devices like smartphones or tablets.

 ## CSS classes and selectors